 Each section has a text or set of readings, a graded weekly journal requirement, and a University passport assignment.
 A text is required to introduce students to the rigor and necessity of reading for academic success.
 The journal requirement allows students a way in which to reflect and express themselves in writing, which is another skill that is key to academic success.
 Finally, the University passport assignment requires students to engage in the social, cultural and academic life of college.
 Students are required to attend a certain number of University events.

 This program is an offering to all campus students, but is a requirement for all students enrolled in the Freshman Seminar course.
 Events on the passport are sponsored by faculty and staff members to enrich the college experience.
 There are more than 25 events offered on the passport every fall and spring term and students earn stamps by attending and/or participating in the activities or events listed.
 Students enrolled in the Freshman Seminar course must earn at least seven stamps during the term in at least four color areas to successfully pass that portion of the course requirement.
-Each semester there is a drawing for gift cards for students who participate in the Discover Passport and turn their completed passport n by the deadline to the Student Activities Office (SU 217).
+Each semester there is a drawing for gift cards for students who participate in the Discover Passport and turn their completed passport n by the deadline to the Student Life Office (SU 217).
 Click here to get a copy of the Discover Passport.